Lucy and Ricky Ricardo: Marriage

 When she was 22, Lucy was set up on a blind date by her friend Marion Strong.
 Her blind date turned out to be a Cuban conga drummer, Ricky Ricardo.
 The two fell in love and eventually got married at the Byram River Beagle Club in Connecticut.
 An alternate scenario given to guest star Hedda Hopper in the Lucy-Desi Comedy Hour episode "Lucy Takes a Cruise to Havana," with Lucy and friend Susie McNamara (Ann Sothern, reprising her role from Private Secretary), is that Lucy met Ricky while vacationing in Cuba in 1940.

-On August 6, 1948, Lucy and Ricky moved into an old reconverted brownstone apartment at 623 East 68th Street in the Lenox Hill neighborhood of Manhattan.
+On August 5, 1948, Lucy and Ricky moved into an old reconverted brownstone apartment at 623 East 68th Street in the Lenox Hill neighborhood of Manhattan.
 In reality, this address does not exist (the last numbered building on E 68th Street is 590, so this address would be in the East River).
 The apartment rented for $105 per month.
 Their landlords (soon to be best friends) were Fred and Ethel Mertz.
-Lucy and Ethel quickly became best friends, even though Ethel is older than Lucy.
+Lucy and Ethel quickly became best friends and did Ricky and Fred.
 Upon moving to the city, Ricky (referred to as Rick by Fred and sometimes by Ethel) ends up getting a job headlining the Tropicana where he and his band are held over indefinitely.

 To Lucy, Ricky's career and days seem so much more exciting than her days of cooking, cleaning, and grocery shopping.
 She desperately wants to be a star and constantly tries to get into Ricky's act.
 Ricky wants his wife to remain a homemaker.
 However, in spite of Ricky's reluctance and regular refusal to give her a role, Lucy sometimes finds a way into the show.